openturns/openturns/paper/paper.md

 processes in arbitrary dimensions) associated with several covariance kernels (e.g., exponential, Matérn, and squared exponential).

-The library provides extensive data analysis capabilities with dependency indicators can be computed (Pearson, Spearman correlations), inference of parametric and non-parametric univariate or multivariate probabilistic models including copula models, and many tests to validate the estimation (quantitative tests such as the Kolmogorov–Smirnov or Lilliefors tests, and graphical tests such as the quantile–quantile plot).
+The library provides extensive data analysis capabilities.
+Dependency indicators can be computed (Pearson, Spearman correlations).
+Inference of parametric and non-parametric univariate or multivariate probabilistic models, including copula models, can be performed, along with many tests to validate the estimation (quantitative tests such as the Kolmogorov–Smirnov or Lilliefors tests, and graphical tests such as the quantile–quantile plot).

-The library provides an abstract representation of vectorial or field mathematical functions which allows for composition, aggregation, symbolic or finite difference derivatives, caching, and more.
+The library provides an abstract representation of vector-valued or field-based mathematical functions that allow for composition, aggregation, symbolic or finite difference derivatives, caching, and more.
-It also includes tools for wrapping a black-box code interfaced by input/output files exchange.
+It also includes tools for wrapping a black-box code that communicates through input/output file exchange.

-Several sensitivity and reliability indices can be used to quantify how influential a variable is to another variable.
+Several sensitivity and reliability indices can be used to quantify how influential a variable is on another variable.
 Notable examples include Standardized Regression Coefficients (SRC), Sobol’ indices, and Hilbert–Schmidt Independence Criterion (HSIC) indices.
 For the latter two, OpenTURNS provides the asymptotic distribution of the estimators, which allows the computation of confidence intervals.

-OpenTURNS implements numerous reliability algorithms for rare-event
+OpenTURNS implements numerous reliability algorithms for rare-event probabilities.
-probabilities: classic algorithms such as the First-Order Reliability Method, Second-Order Reliability Method, subset sampling, and other variance reduction methods, as well as more recent ones such as Nonparametric Adaptive Importance Sampling (NAIS) and Importance Sampling by Cross-Entropy.
+These include classic algorithms such as the First-Order Reliability Method, Second-Order Reliability Method, subset sampling, and other variance reduction methods.
+It also provides more recent ones such as Nonparametric Adaptive Importance Sampling (NAIS) and Importance Sampling by Cross-Entropy.
-An event can be a single event (for example, threshold exceedance), a system event, or an event based on a stochastic process.
+An event can be a single event (for example, a threshold exceedance), a system event, or an event based on a stochastic process.

-For supervised learning, OpenTURNS enables the construction of surrogate models from data, such as linear regression models, polynomial chaos expansion, and Gaussian process regression.
+For supervised learning, OpenTURNS enables the construction of surrogate models from data, such as linear regression models, polynomial chaos expansions, and Gaussian process regression.
-This surrogate model can also be built for models with functional inputs.
+These surrogate models can also be built for models with functional inputs.
-The optimization of the hyperparameters of Gaussian process regression can be performed on an arbitrary subset of the hyperparameters.
+The optimization of the Gaussian process regression hyperparameters can be performed on an arbitrary subset of them.

-In many cases, probabilistic analyses use optimization algorithms (e.g., for supervised learning or calibration).
+In many cases, probabilistic analyses use optimization algorithms (for example, for supervised learning or calibration).
-OpenTURNS can be used to define a wide variety of optimization problems in a unified manner and provides users with solution algorithms from numerous existing libraries: NLOpt, Ipopt, PAGMO, Bonmin, Dlib, Ceres, Cminpack, Cobyla, and more.
+OpenTURNS can be used to define a wide variety of optimization problems in a unified manner and provides users with solution algorithms from numerous existing libraries: NLOpt, Ipopt, PAGMO, Bonmin, Dlib, Ceres, Cminpack, and Cobyla, among others.
 It can solve optimization problems with single or multiple objectives, with equality or inequality constraints, and with continuous or discrete variables.

-Finally, since many analyses require the computation of integrals, OpenTURNS provides powerful integration methods based on sampling or quadrature methods: multivariate Gaussian quadrature (e.g., Gauss–Legendre quadrature), Gauss–Kronrod, Smolyak, simplicial cubature, and other algorithms including those from the Cuba library.
+Finally, since many analyses require the computation of integrals, OpenTURNS provides powerful integration methods based on sampling or quadrature methods: multivariate Gaussian quadrature (for example, Gauss–Legendre quadrature), Gauss–Kronrod, Smolyak, simplicial cubature, and other algorithms, including those from the Cuba library.

 # Usages

 OpenTURNS is widely used in research, industrial engineering, and academic education.
-It has been integrated into university curricula (e.g., DTU Denmark) and engineering schools (e.g., ENSTA, ENPC, Centrale Nantes, and others) for courses on reliability analysis, risk assessment, and UQ.
+It has been integrated into university curricula (e.g., DTU Denmark) and engineering schools (e.g., ENSTA, ENPC, Centrale Nantes, among others) for courses on reliability analysis, risk assessment, and UQ.
-Stable releases are published on a bi-annual basis, and the library is distributed through Conda, pip, and Debian repositories and available in Linux, Windows and MacOs.
+Stable releases are published on a semiannual basis, and the library is distributed through Conda, pip, and Debian repositories and available on Linux, Windows, and macOS.

-The library has been introduced in several publications (e.g., [@baudin:2016]).
+The library has been introduced in several publications (e.g., [@baudin2016]) and used in a broad range of UQ studies across multiple science and engineering domains (see [@dutfoy2023], [@espoeys2025multifidelity], and [@faure2024impact]).
-Its calibration features, for example, are introduced in [@baudin:2021].
-The library is also used in several external packages including the benchmarking module otbenchmark [@fekhari:2021].
-Numerous application articles are based on OpenTURNS (e.g., [@Dutfoy:2023] on seismic risk assessment using the Gutenberg–Richter law).

 The Persalys graphical user interface [@persalys], built on top of OpenTURNS, enables users to perform UQ analyses with no (or minimal) Python